 Mr McDonald was appointed to the Board on 22 October 2003 and was appointed Non-Executive Independent Chairman of Brookfield Funds Management Limited (BFML) in May 2005.
 Mr McDonald has had extensive experience in the role of Chairman and is presently associated with a number of companies as a consultant and Company Director.
-Mr McDonald is also a director of Brookfield Capital Management Limited (BCML) (appointed January 2010), the Responsible Entity for listed funds Brookfield Prime Property Fund (BPA) and Multiplex European Property Fund (MUE).
-Mr McDonald's other directorships of listed companies is Astro Japan Property Management Limited (Responsible Entity of Astro Japan Property Trust) (appointed February 2005)
+Mr McDonald is also a director of Brookfield Capital Management Limited (BCML) (appointed January 2010), the Responsible Entity for listed funds Brookfield Prime Property Fund (BPA) and Multiplex European Property Fund (MUE), delisted on 17 September 2015.
+Mr McDonald's other directorships of listed companies is Astro Japan Property Management Limited (Responsible Entity of Astro Japan Property Trust) (appointed February 2005).

-During the past four years, Mr McDonald has also served as a director of Ross Human Directions Limited (April 2000 to February 2011), Billabong International Limited (July 2000 to October 2012) and Brookfield Office Properties Inc. (May 2011 to June 2014).
+During the past three years, Mr McDonald has also served as a director of Billabong International Limited (July 2000 to October 2012) and Brookfield Office Properties Inc. (May 2011 to June 2014).